-Teaching assistants will support students on a 1:1 basis when this has been established in their Education Health Care Plan to support the outcomes identified.
+Teaching Assistants will support students on a 1:1 basis when this has been established in their Education Health Care Plan to support the outcomes identified.

-Teaching assistants will support students in small groups when students have been identified as requiring specific intervention.
+Teaching assistants will support students in small groups when students have been identified as requiring specific evidence-based interventions.